On the initial value of PageRank: Numerical study

-Our numerical simulation on Erd\"os-R\'enyi random network~\cite{Bollobas01}, we have observed that if the value of $\beta_i$ is proportional to the inverse of the degree of vertex $i$ then PageRank score increases for a few number of low degree vertices and for other, PageRank is stable (see Figure \ref{Fig1}(a)).
-Here `stable' means, whether the PageRank scores are positively correlated with the degree.
-If $\beta$ is equal or proportional to the degrees of the vertices then PageRank centrality is proportional to the degree of the vertices (see Figure \ref{Fig1}(c)).
-PageRank values are stable when $\beta$ is either equal to one or proportional to the square of the degree of vertex (see Figure \ref{Fig1}(b) and Figure \ref{Fig1}(d)).
-In comparison with random network, small-world and scale-free network are stable with any value of $\beta$ that we have considered (see Figure \ref{Fig2} and Figure \ref{Fig3}).
+In our numerical simulation on the Erd\"os-R\'eyni (ER) random network \cite{Bollobas01}, we have observed that if the initial value $\beta_i$ is proportional to the inverse of the degree of vertex $i$ then PageRank score increases for a few numbers of low-degree vertices and for others PageRank is \emph{stable}.
+Here stable means modifications of $\beta_i$ of those vertices in the network do not cause dramatic changes in the ranking of the vertices (Figure \ref{fig:ER}(a)).
+If $\pmb\beta$ is proportional to the degrees of the vertices then PageRank centrality is proportional to the degrees of the vertices (Figure \ref{fig:ER}(c)).
+PageRank values are stable when $\pmb\beta$ is either equal to one or proportional to the square of the degree of a vertex (Figure \ref{fig:ER}(b) and Figure \ref{fig:ER}(d)).
+In comparison with ER random network, PageRank for the other three model networks that we have studied here, namely Watts-Strogatz (WS) small-world network \cite{WS98}, Barab\'asi-Albert (BA) scale-free networks \cite{BA99} and duplication-divergence network \cite{ispolatov2005duplication} are stable with any value of $\pmb\beta$ that we have considered (Figure \ref{fig:WS}, Figure \ref{fig:BA} and Figure \ref{fig:DD}).
+In the WS small-world network, PageRank values are monotonically increasing with respect to the degrees for all four different initial values (Figure \ref{fig:WS}).
+For all four initial values, PageRank for BA scale-free network and duplication-divergence network are gradually increasing with the increment of the degrees (Figure \ref{fig:BA} \& \ref{fig:DD}). \\